groundhoggwp/groundhogg/README.txt

 == Changelog ==

-= 2.1.14.1 (2020-04-20) =
+= 2.1.14.1 (2020-04-21) =
-* ADDED Tab in tools to show how to enable the gh-cron.php file
+* ADDED Tab in tools to show how to enable the gh-cron.php file.
-* TWEAKED Create an index on the event claim
+* TWEAKED Create an index on the event claim.
+* FIXED Broadcast SMS causing error.

 = 2.1.14 (2020-04-16) =
 * ADDED Option to enable beta versions of Groundhogg extensions!